Javalbert/binary-expression-tree/README.md

 ## Design & Features

 - Infix notation
-- Supported numeric types: int, long, float, double, BigDecimal
+- Supported numeric types: int, long, float, double, BigInteger, BigDecimal
 - Expressions are built by chaining method calls instead of passing a string
 - Nested (i.e. parenthesized) expressions
 - Variables are mutable objects that can change the result of the next evaluation